 The central theme of our research is the development of new methods and techniques for rapid and sensitive analysis of organic environmental pollutants.
-One way we make our methods easy and fast is to exploit multi-dimensional selectivity through the use of molecularly imprinted polymers (MIPs) as selective uptake materials coupled with desorption ionization mass spectrometry methods (e.g. DESI-MS and MALDI-MS).
-We have a new Waters Xevo TQ-S UPLC-MS/MS equipped with a Prosolia 2-D Omnispray DESI source.
-We are also in the process of finishing the construction and commissioning of a clean room (ISO 6) for environmental control of the MIP fabrication process.
+One way we make our methods easy and fast is to exploit multi-dimensional selectivity through the use of molecularly imprinted polymers (MIPs) as selective uptake materials coupled with desorption ionization mass spectrometry methods (e.g. DESI-MS).
+We have a Waters Xevo TQ-S UPLC-MS/MS equipped with a Prosolia 2-D Omnispray DESI source available for our work.
+We also have access to a clean room (ISO 6) for environmental control of the MIP fabrication process.
 Our methods have been applied to a range of environmental pollutants, including petroleum-related pollutants, drinking-water wastewater contaminants, and metabolites of nicotine.

-We also have a new capillary electrophoresis (CE) system that to develop new method of analysis for polar analytes, particularly those associated with mining and industrial processes.
+We also have a capillary electrophoresis (CE) system that to develop new method of analysis for polar analytes, particularly those associated with mining and industrial processes, and a Head-space GC-SCD/FID system for work on volatile sulfur compounds.
 This work has been funded by Vale (formerly INCO) and by Suncor.

 Students involved in research in my group will employ a variety of analytical instrumentation, including HPLC-MS, GC-MS, UV-vis, NMR, etc., use experimental design approaches to optimized methods and may be expected to carry-out some rudimentary organic or inorganic syntheses.
-We are also involved in collaborative research, e.g. studying of thiosalts in mining waste, with a goal of developing strategies to minimize environmental impact of human activities and improve the quality of the environment.
+We are also involved in collaborative research, e.g. studying of sulfur chemistry in various industrial process, with a goal of developing strategies to minimize environmental impact of human activities and improve the quality of the environment.